skip to content

 When do offensive odours, smoke or dust contitute a local nuisance?

-The following conditions constitute a local nuisance under Schedule 1 of the Local Nuisance and Litter Control Act 2016 (SA):
+The following conditions have been declared a local nuisance under Schedule 1 of the Local Nuisance and Litter Control Act 2016 (SA):

 • dust generated on premises – if any authorised officer decides that the dust has travelled to neighbouring premises and the nature, extent, smell or density of the dust creates an unreasonable interference with the enjoyment of the neighbouring premises by the occupiers of those premises;